Section J notes.

 Section J is at the lower end of the amphitheatre and faces almost south.

-‘Caleb Cope’ described as pale rose with no mention of the pink stripes this plant has.
+‘Caleb Cope’ (1J-012) described as pale rose with no mention of the pink stripes this plant has.
+It is also very reluctant to open fully and often barely opens at all.

-‘Catherine Cathcart’ is described as “late flowering, full double pink, marbled with white.
+‘Catherine Cathcart’ (1J-014 & 1J-015) is described as “late flowering, full double pink, marbled with white.
 Round, light green foliage, slow growth.
 Early blooming.”
 ACS pic much paler.

-‘Grape Soda’ is described as having “Very unusual colours.
+‘Grape Soda’ (1J-022) is described as having “Very unusual colours.
 Lavender to lavender-red.”
-This is a rather ordinary single red.
+This is usually a rather ordinary single red which only occasionally gets winy tones.

 The two plants 1J-031 ‘Patricia Ann’ and Unknown 1J-041 seem to be the wrong way round.
 1J-041 is a good fit for ‘Patricia Ann’.
 1J-031 then becomes the unknown one.
 Update: now corrected.